Crochet reindeer applique pattern

 Rnd 1: magic circle, ch 1, 6 hdc, join with sl st in top of first hdc (6 stitches)

-Use a tapestry needle to sew the nose onto the head.
+Use a yarn needle to sew the nose onto the head.
 The bottom of the nose should be positioned at the top of the scarf.

-Use a tapestry needle and a scrap of white yarn to add some “sparkle” to the nose.
+Use a yarn needle and a scrap of white yarn to add some “sparkle” to the nose.

 Start with light brown yarn.